eagle-io/docs/source/topics/views/list/index.rst

 Notifications
 ~~~~~~~~~~~~~
-|icon-subscribe| Subscribe or Unsubscribe from receiving notifications for the checked Nodes including all contained Nodes.
+|icon-notification| Subscribe or Unsubscribe from receiving notifications for the checked Nodes including all contained Nodes.

 Alarms
 ~~~~~~